Destination

 France Zika Cases

 Public Health France reported over 11 imported cases of Zika in 2025.
-Zika is a viral infection transmitted primarily by Aedes mosquitoes, as well as through sexual transmission.
+Zika is a viral infection transmitted primarily by Aedes mosquitoes and through sexual transmission.

 Last reviewed